LePhil/ExcaliburPlayground/readme.md

 * saving the scores, show older scores (sorted)
 * more doorbell sounds, play at random (https://freesound.org/people/maisonsonique/packs/12501/)
 * Make a Firework -Item- Tool
+* Progressbar with Graphics from UIPack RPG
+* fix fancy progressbar with height != original height...

 # Won't do
 * If inventory is full, clicks on station should not do anything- No. We'd have to check for Tools in Inventory (in case the station is broken) and if there are actions in the queue to remove some items --> let the user make mistakes!